Andy Roddick: 2006: US Open final

 Roddick's first ATP event of the year was the Australian Open.
 There, he reached the fourth round, before being upset by unseeded and eventual finalist, Marcos Baghdatis.
 At the French Open, Roddick retired in the first round, after sustaining a foot injury during the match.
 Two weeks later at Wimbledon, Roddick was upset in the third round by British hopeful Andy Murray.
 This loss caused Roddick to fall below the top 10 for the first time since 2002.
 After Wimbledon, Roddick began working with a new coach, tennis legend Jimmy Connors.
 In his first event with his new coach, Roddick reached the final of Indianapolis, before losing to good friend and fellow American, James Blake.
 His resurgence finally came at the Cincinnati Masters, where he won the event by defeating Juan Carlos Ferrero in the final, making this the first masters event he won since 2004.
 At the US Open, Roddick easily won his first two matches against Florent Serra and Kristian Pless.
-He then played a thriller five-set match against Fernando Verdasco, winning 6–2 in the final set.
+He then won a five-set match against Fernando Verdasco.
 Next, he beat Benjamin Becker, who was coming off a huge win against recently retired Andre Agassi.
-In the quarterfinals, Roddick beat Lleyton Hewitt, avenging his loss in 2001, 6–3, 7–5, 6–4.
-Now in the semifinals for the first time since he won in 2003, Roddick played Mikhail Youzhny and beat him, 6–7, 6–0, 7–6, 6–3.
-In the finals of a Grand Slam for the first time since Wimbledon a year prior, Roddick played No. 1 Federer.
-He lost, however, 2–6, 6–4, 5–7, 1–6.
-He then qualified for the year-ending Tennis Masters Cup, where he defeated No. 4 Ivan Ljubičić of Croatia, 6–4, 6–7, 6–1, but lost in the round robin to No. 1 Federer, 6–4, 6–7, 4–6, in a tough three-set battle, despite holding three match points in the second-set tiebreaker.
+In the quarterfinals, Roddick beat Lleyton Hewitt, avenging his loss in 2001, in straight sets.
+Now in the semifinals for the first time since he won in 2003, Roddick beat Mikhail Youzhny in four sets.
+In the finals of a Grand Slam for the first time since Wimbledon a year prior, Roddick lost to No. 1 Federer in four sets.
+He then qualified for the year-ending Tennis Masters Cup, where he defeated No. 4 Ivan Ljubičić of Croatia, but lost in the round robin to No. 1 Federer in a tough three-set battle, despite holding three match points in the second-set tiebreaker.